 - Add chicken to hot skillet and cook until golden brown on each side, approximately 3-4 minutes per side.
 Season with salt and black pepper, to taste.
 Remove chicken from skillet and set aside.

 - Add half & half and chicken broth and scrape up any brown bits from the bottom of the pan with a spatula.
 Add oregano and grated cheese to skillet and whisk until cheese is completely melted, approximately 3-4 minutes.

 - Reduce heat to just below medium and add the sun-dried tomatoes and baby spinach.
 Simmer for 3-4 minutes, stirring occasionally, or until tomatoes are softened and the spinach wilts.

 - Add chicken and its juices back to skillet and simmer for another 3-5 minutes, or until chicken is heated through.
 Taste and adjust seasonings, as desired.

-- Remove from heat and serve immediately with a side of Tuscan white beans or fresh pasta.
+- Remove from heat and serve immediately with fresh pasta, Tuscan white beans, or over cauliflower rice.fresh pasta

 Nutrition Information:Yield: 6 Serving Size: 1